savka-olia/Friend-App/README.md

     d) generate devise model
     e) rails db:migrate
     f) edit header (add new routes)

 -Associations (means that every user has his own friend list).
 A User has_many friend.
-Those friends belongs_to User. rails g migration add_user_id_to_friends user_id:integer
+Those friends belongs_to User. rails g migration add_user_id_to_friends user_id:integer.
+Then push the migration rails db:migrate.
+Let the system know when created a new friend and it belongs a user id
+- More associations (fix 'edit' friend when u are not logged in (for this used before_action), create correct+user method, hide another user's friends list using condition)